 Peggy is a story is about a gentle, loving lady and a very smart little horse.
 The story takes place on the Island of Coll off the western coast of Scotland.
 How Stephanie and Peggy came together is almost a mystery as if pre-ordained by some higher power to be bound in a story of hope and happiness.

-For more than three decades Duffey has kept dream journals, analyzing the symbolism within to apply to practical decision making in life and work.
-Her life career in marketing, training and sales focused her writing on corporate and trade publications until she decided to put pen to page for personal enjoyment.
+For more than three decades Patricia Rusch Duffey has kept dream journals, analyzing the symbolism within to apply to practical decision making in life and work.
+Her career in marketing, training and sales focused her writing on corporate and trade publications until she decided to put pen to page for personal enjoyment.
 She works with others on marketing their published works.
+She's crossed over from non-fiction to publish her first novel and quickly followed it by co-writing a children's book with her brother.

 Penny Donerstag has spent a lifetime journaling her dreams.
 Symbols and messages received in nighttime visions provide direction in her work as an event planning consultant in the convention capital of the world, Las Vegas.
 When her well-to-do friend, Bonnie, discovers valuable possessions stolen from her home, Penny’s active dream life plays a role in identifying potential suspects.
 Teaming up with her amateur sleuth husband, Robb, Penny realizes the burglar might be one of Bonnie’s own stepchildren with an axe to grind against their late father.